Why Do People File Personal Injury Claims?

-In Florida, the statute of limitations for personal injury claims is four years.
-This means you have four years from the date of your accident to file a claim.
+In Florida, the statute of limitations for personal injury claims is two years.
+This means you have two years from the date of your accident to file a claim.
 If you miss this deadline, your case will likely be dismissed, and you will not be able to recover any damages.

 Can I Sue the Government for a Personal Injury?

 Yes, you can sue the government for personal injuries caused by their negligence.
 However, the process is more complicated than suing a private party.
 You will need to file a claim with the appropriate agency and prove that they were responsible for your injuries.